t1ml3arn-test-assignments/Software-Testing-Udacity-cs258-/README.md

-# Ucacity's Software Testing course
+# Udacity's Software Testing course

 A course about how to make software fail.